Jason94/coalton-db/README.md

 ## Alpha Status

 `coalton-db` is *very much* still in alpha status, if that, and is subject to frequent breaking changes.
-It's also not yet feature complete, and is missing several important features such as modeling relationships and utilizing query parameterization internally.
+It's also not yet feature complete, and is missing several important features such as modeling relationships and transaction batching/rollback.

 # Examples